WEEKLY SOUTH CAROLINA WEATHER 2017

 October 2, 2017 - October 8, 2017

-High pressure weakened and drifted east starting on Friday allowing a moist southerly flow of subtropical air over the state for the weekend.
-Friday's coastal trough rotated inland early on Saturday bringing a line of light rain and drizzle across the state before noon.
-The Columbia Metro Airport reported 0.52 inches of rain and a Saturday high temperature of 88 degrees.
+High pressure weakened and drifted east starting Friday allowing a moist southerly flow of subtropical air over the state for the weekend.
+Friday's coastal trough rotated inland early Saturday bringing a line of light rain and drizzle across the state before noon.
+The Columbia Metro Airport reported 0.52 inches of rain and a Saturday high temperature of 89 degrees.

-Early on Sunday, Hurricane Nate made landfall near Biloxi, Mississippi.
+Early Sunday, Hurricane Nate made landfall near Biloxi, Mississippi.
 With the subtropical high displaced to the east, the remnants of Nate were steered north, then northeast into the Ohio River Valley on Sunday.
 Although the center of circulation was well west of South Carolina, Nate's expansive cloud shield covered the state.
-Embedded severe storms crossed over the Upstate and northern Midlands on Sunday afternoon and produced five tornadoes (see table below).
+Embedded severe storm crossed over the Upstate and northern Midlands Sunday afternoon and produced five tornadoes (see table below).
 The tornadoes produced widespread tree damage along their paths.
 Numerous homes and outbuildings were also damaged by the tornadoes.
-Despite persistent cloud cover on Sunday, Summerville observed the state's high temperature of 90 degrees.
+Despite persistent cloud cover Sunday, the Columbia Metro Airport observed a high temperature of 89 degrees.
 The Jocassee COOP observer reported a 24-hour rainfall amount of 7.05 inches attributable to the remnants of Hurricane Nate.
-The Greenville-Spartanburg Airport received 2.42 inches of rainfall Sunday while the Charleston Air Force Base received only one one-hundredth of an inch.
+The Greenville-Spartanburg Airport received 2.42 inches of rainfall Sunday while the Charleston Air Force Base received only one one hundredth of an inch.

 (Note: The highest and lowest official temperatures and highest precipitation totals provided below are based on observations from the National Weather Service Cooperative Observer network and the National Weather Service's Forecast Offices.)

-The highest official temperature reported was 92 degrees at Orangeburg 2 on October 7 and at Barnwell 5 ENE.
+The highest official temperature reported was 92 degrees at Orangeburg 2 and at Barnwell 5 ENE on October 7.

 The lowest official temperature reported was 38 degrees at Jocassee 8 WNW on October 3.

-The heaviest official 24-hour rainfall reported was 7.05 inches at Jocassee 8 WNW for a period ending October 9.
+The heaviest official 24-hour rainfall reported was 7.05 inches at Jocassee 8 WNW on October 9.

 The state average rainfall for the seven-day period was 0.7 inches.